joeavanzato/LogBoost/README.md

 -ipcol[string] (default="IP address") - specify the name of a column in the CSV files that stores IP addresses - defaults to 'IP address' to find Azure Signin Data column
 -jsoncol[string] (default="AuditData") - specify the name of a column in the CSV files storing Azure Audit JSON blobs - defaults to 'AuditData'
 -flatten[bool] (default=false) - [TODO] - flatten a nested JSON structure into a CSV
--regex[bool] - [TODO] - scan each line for IP address matches via regex and outpute all results to CSV -convert[bool] (default=false) - Tells log2geo to look for .log/.txt files in the specified log directory in addition to CSV then attempts to read them in one of a few ways
+-regex[bool] (default=false) - [TODO] - scan each line for IP address matches via regex and outpute all results to CSV -convert[bool] (default=false) - Tells log2geo to look for .log/.txt files in the specified log directory in addition to CSV then attempts to read them in one of a few ways
   - IIS - Looks for #Fields and comma-delimited values
   - W3C - Looks for #Fields and space-delimited values